Permissionless-Software-Foundation/bch-dex/dev-docs/specification.md

 ### Orders

 - **POST /order** - This POST REST API endpoint can be triggered by the Client or a simple curl call.
-It passes in the data needed for `bch-dex` to generate and track a new Order, then submit the data to the P2WDB to generate an Offer that is tracked by all other instances of `bch-dex`.
+It passes in the data needed for `bch-dex` to generate and track a new Order, then submits the data to the P2WDB to generate an Offer that is tracked by all other instances of `bch-dex` on the network.

 ### Offers